Quantum differential systems and some applications to mirror symmetry: A mirror partner of the Hirzebruch surface via quantum differential systems and its classical limit

-\begin{remark} This construction of logarithmic Frobenius manifold gives an intermediate step between the one associated with projective space and the one associated with weighted projective spaces as described in \cite{DoMa}: the monodromies are not cyclic, as it is the case for weighted projective spaces (nevertheless the generation condition in \cite{R} holds), and the bilinear form $S$ is nondegenerate, as it is the case for projective spaces. \end{remark}
+To conclude, let us notice that this construction of logarithmic Frobenius manifold gives in some sense an intermediate step between the one associated with projective space and the one associated with weighted projective spaces as described in \cite{DoMa}: the monodromies are not cyclic, as it is the case for weighted projective spaces, and the bilinear form $S$ is nondegenerate, as it is the case for projective spaces.